|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

-The most common mutation duplicates a large portion of the gene, resulting in the production of a nonfunctional version of the lysyl hydroxylase 1 enzyme.
-Several other mutations introduce premature stop signals that prevent the gene from making any functional enzyme.
-A loss of lysyl hydroxylase 1 activity impairs cross-linking between collagen molecules.
-This disruption in the network of collagen fibrils weakens connective tissues, causing the signs and symptoms of Ehlers-Danlos syndrome.
+The most common PLOD1 gene mutation copies (duplicates) a large portion of the gene, resulting in the production of a nonfunctional version of the lysyl hydroxylase 1 enzyme.
+Several other mutations introduce premature stop signals that prevent the production of any functional enzyme.
+A loss of lysyl hydroxylase 1 activity greatly reduces the amount of hydroxylysine, which impairs cross-linking between collagen molecules.
+This disruption in the network of collagen fibers weakens connective tissues, causing the signs and symptoms of the kyphoscoliosis type of Ehlers-Danlos syndrome.

 Cytogenetic Location: 1p36.22

 Molecular Location on chromosome 1: base pairs 11,934,667 to 11,975,542

 The PLOD1 gene is located on the short (p) arm of chromosome 1 at position 36.22.

-More precisely, the PLOD1 gene is located from base pair 11,994,723 to base pair 12,035,598 on chromosome 1.
+More precisely, the PLOD1 gene is located from base pair 11,934,667 to base pair 11,975,542 on chromosome 1.

 See How do geneticists indicate the location of a gene? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genelocation) in the Handbook.